jswill88/beat-processor/README.md

 xGET /songlist - sends back song titles and ids for signed in user
 xGET /open
 xDELETE /deletesong - delete a song
-PUT /update - update song already saved without renaming
+xPUT /update - update song already saved without renaming
 PATCH /rename
-GET /example songs
+GET /examplesongs
 POST /examples

 if there is an active project - save that one, else save a new one